 London Heist (part of PlayStation VR Worlds)

-The London Heist is a mini-game part of PlayStation VR Worlds, and is hands-down my favourite of them all.
+The London Heist is a mini-game part of PlayStation VR Worlds, and is hands-down our favourite of them all.

 At one point in the experience, I found myself in the passenger seat of a white transit van next to a typical East London gangster, complete with a bald head and thick cockney accent.
 Anyway, me and my cockney pal were being chased by a Russian gang on bikes and in cars, and it was up to us to stop the pursuit.
 The game supports PlayStation Move batons, which allowed me to physically reach out and grab the SMG on the dashboard and open fire.